InsightSoftwareConsortium/ITK/CONTRIBUTING.md

 taking all the changes that were committed on one branch and replaying them on another one.*)

-If your topic branch fails the ITK Coding Style consistency check but is otherwise ready to merge, add the *action:ApplyClangFormat* label to the pull request.
-A bot will re-format all commits in the topic.

 Merge a Topic
 -------------